17th January 2025

-Barcelona News Catalonia News Economy & Employment Food & Drink Headlines Living & Lifestyle Madrid News Main News
+Barcelona News Catalonia News Economy & Employment Food & Drink Living & Lifestyle Madrid News Main News

 Spain removes sales tax on olive oil to help consumers cope with high prices